-1. Listen to music
+1. Listen to Music

-2. Deep breathing
+2. Deep Breathing

 Take five long, deep breaths and focus on your lungs and diaphragm as you do this.
 This is a quick and easy way to instantly feel calm.

-3. Go for a walk
+3. Go for a Walk in Nature

 Getting out in the fresh air can do you a world of good and promote peace of mind.
 Take a break and get the blood pumping – especially when the sun is shining.
 Too much concrete is never a good thing.

-5. Play with a pet
+4. Play with a Pet

 Having a pet to play with is a great way to de-stress.
 Touch is a powerful sense and can ease tension and promote peace of mind.